amandaguglieri/hackinglife/docs/weevely.md

 ---
-title: weevely - PHP webshell backdoor generator
+title: Weevely - A PHP webshell backdoor generator
 draft: false
 TableOfContents: true
 tags:
   - pentestingç
+  - web
-  - web pentesting
+  - pentesting
   - enumeration
 ---
 # weevely

 Weevely is **a stealth PHP web shell that simulate telnet-like connection**.
 It is an essential tool for web application post exploitation, and can be used as stealth backdoor or as a web shell to manage legit web accounts, even free hosted ones.